Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Conclusion

 \section{Conclusion}

 In the present study, we have a closer look into the intermediate sub-scale processes that occur during the unsteady aerobreakup of a droplet in the range $We \approx 900-4000$ using a shock tube system.
-The subsequent multi-scale interfacial deformations, originating from various unstable wave mechanisms (KHI, RTI and RPI), forms a non-linear cascade.
+The subsequent multi-scale interfacial deformations, originating from various unstable wave mechanisms (KHI, RTI, and RPI), form a deformation cascade.
 The undulations disintegrate through sub-secondary breakup processes, primarily conforming to a ligament or bag mode.
-The daughter droplet size distributions were estimated using a DFD technique, where the normalized distributions, at different $We$ and time periods, followed a common fit.
-This compound gamma distribution parameter aligns well with the coefficient determined from terminal ligaments.
-This corresponds to the limit associated with most extreme corrugations physically possible.
-This illustrates a self-similar behavior pertaining the transient size distributions at different $We$, as well as the evolution of topological features at different scales (initial droplet/undulation; global/local) with an effective $We$ bridging them.
+The daughter droplet size distributions were estimated using a DFD technique, where the normalized distributions, at different $We$ and time periods, followed a universal distribution.
+The associated compound Gamma distribution and its parameters align well with the coefficient determined from the terminal ligaments.
+This corresponds to the limit associated with the most extreme corrugations physically possible.
+This illustrates self-similar behavior pertaining to the transient size distributions at different $We$, as well as the evolution of topological features at different scales with an effective $We$ bridging them.
+Scaling laws for average droplet diameter and number of fragments were deduced based on a chaotic dispersal of disruptive energy.
+Enforcing these laws, the model for universal distribution was improved by adopting a time-integrated approach, which predicted a larger tail and aligned well with the experimental data.

+To summarize, the self-similarity covers the following mechanisms: (a) Self-similar breakup topology at multiple scales, i.e., secondary atomization at droplet level and the sub-secondary breakup at undulation level are bridged by the effective Weber number (b) The terminal ligaments are topologically similar since their corrugation are saturated to a universal limit (c) A universal daughter droplet size distribution for different aerodynamic strength $(We)$ and time instance.

+\backsection[Acknowledgements]{S.J.R. would like to thank the Prime Minister Research Fellowship (PMRF) for the financial support.
+S.B. would like to acknowledge the support from the Indian National Academy of Engineering (INAE) Chair professorship.}